Information on the car (excise) tax

 The tax is based on a formula using the value of the car as determined by the state, the tax rate (Providence's tax rate is $60 per thousand of value), minus the exemption for value ($2,000) and divided the number of days in a calendar year out of 365 that the registration is active.

-You pay tax based on the actual number of days the car is registered in a year.
-The tax is assessed day by day ("per diem") and on the assessed value of the car as determined by the State of RI.
+To put it another way, the tax based on the actual number of days the car is registered in a year. and on the value of the car as determined by the State of RI.
+The state uses the National Automobile Dealer Association "clean resale value" for car value.

 For example, if your car's value is set at $5,000, with the $2,000 exemption, you would be taxed on $3,000 of value.
 At a tax rate of $60 per $1,000, this car's tax would be $60 x 3.00 = $180 for a full year.
 If it was registered for half the year (182 days) the tax would also be half, or $90.

 Privately owned cars are billed to the individual; leased cars are usually billed to the leasing company.

 Out of state or foreign students who register a car in Rhode Island are not exempt from the tax.
 Active duty military who claim RI as their domicile are not exempt from this tax.

 If registration renewal is blocked by DMV for failure to pay the tax: you need to pay the tax in full AND request clearance from this office.
 If you have a registration block and you are not behind in your tax, contact us for a clearance.